 • 135 Square Miles

-One of the earlier iterations of military-style games in open worlds was none other than Operation Flashpoint: Dragon Rising.
+One of the earlier iterations of military-style games in an open world was none other than Operation Flashpoint: Dragon Rising.
 This tactical shooter, developed by Codemasters, threw players into realistic, modern infantry combat in large-scale battles.
 This installment, in particular, acted as a standalone sequel to Operation Flashpoint: Cold War Crisis.

 The game takes place on the fictional island of Skira, off the coast of China.
 The island offers a whopping 135 square miles of play area from top to bottom, delivering a very realistic island battle map.